synacktiv/extloader/README.md

 # extLoader

-A small toolkit for managing and deploying Chromium extensions.
+A small toolkit for managing and deploying unpacked Chromium extensions.

+> Find out more in the following blogpost: https://www.synacktiv.com/en/publications/the-phantom-extension-backdooring-chrome-through-uncharted-pathways

 ## Installation